 (4) Written and oral references

 Candidates will be screened initially based on their written, oral, or social media submissions.
-The candidates who have satisfactorily fulfilled the application requirements of service will be short listed to participate in interviews with NSL directors before being finally selected as program participants.
+The candidates who have satisfactorily fulfilled the application requirements of service will be short listed to participate in interviews with NSL directors and alumni before being finally selected as program participants.